 Accessing these gifts was the central goal of many ancient cultures.
 And so, we benefit from generations of research.
-The results are a set of powerful tools anyone can use.
+The results are a robust set of tools anyone can use for developing or exploring awareness.
 We call these tools spiritual technologies.
-These are sound methods for expanding awareness and exploring consciousness.
 Living life without religious beliefs is not just possible.
 It is preferable.
 With fewer boundaries to get in the way, you are free to explore your spiritual truths.
 Happiness is living in the state of mind you enjoy by exploring your inner world.

 These tools stand up to the test of science.
 They are repeatable experiential phenomena.
 And higher states of awareness also have unique, measurable physiological signatures.
-They differ from consciousness’s primary states (waking, sleeping, and dreaming).
+They differ from consciousness’s primary partitions of waking, sleeping, and dreaming.
 These processes do not require belief in a religion.
 All you need to do is follow the process.
-These tools come mostly from Eastern traditions.
-This probably because their focus is on developing human potential.
+These tools come mostly from Eastern traditions, and this is probably because their focus is on developing human potential.

 You will find this eclectic in other systems.
 For example, Gurdjieff’s approach was to adopt those techniques proven effective by years of practice.
 After all, human physiology hasn’t changed in thousands of years.
 So, the work of the ancient pioneers stands the test of time.